naveed92/topic_segmentation/README.md

-## Code for unsupervised topic segmentation based on the text-tiling algorithm
+## Code for Unsupervised Topic Segmentation based on the TextTiling algorithm

-### Code Explanation Here
+### Algorithm and Code Explanation Here
 https://www.naveedafzal.com/posts/an-introduction-to-unsupervised-topic-segmentation-with-implementation/

 ### About TextTiling